enthought/enaml/docs/source/architecture.rst

             *   If you are adding controls to the main Enaml source, then you can add your new constructors to the backend-specific toolkit factories by editing :py:mod:`enaml.toolkit` directly.

+Implementing A New Toolkit
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Currently Enaml supports the Qt toolkit and the Wx toolkit (on Windows only).
+The architecture is designed to be as toolkit-independent as possible.
+To implement a new architecture, you will need to perform the following steps:

+    1)  Create a constructor objects for the standard Enaml widgets for your toolkit.
+Look at the Wx and Qt toolkit's constructor modules to see how to go about this in detail, but you will need to implement subclasses of :py:class:`enaml.constructor.BaseToolkitCtor` for each of the widget types.
+You will probably want to define base constructors for simple :py:class:`Component`, :py:class:`Window`, :py:class:`Panel`, and :py:class:`Container` instances.

+        The :py:class:`Container` base constructor should define a :py:meth:`construct()` method which should call the constructor of all of the children of the container.
+Other classes may want to handle embedding the widget in a top-level Window, or ensuring that children are embedded in a panel.

+        All of the non-base constructors should implement a :py:meth:`component()` method that imports the Enaml widget class and the toolkit implementation class and creates the objects as described in the previous section's discussion of toolkit constructors.

+    2)  Create a default stylesheet for your toolkit.
+Initially it may be sufficient to copy the stylesheet for an existing backend, since the stylesheet definitions are toolkit-independent.

+    3)  Create a new toolkit factory for your new backend.
+This should look something like the current :py:class:`enaml.toolkit.wx_toolkit` or :py:class:`enaml.toolkit.qt_toolkit` factories.
+This toolkit object needs to be supplied with:

+            :py:func:`prime()`
+                A function that is responsible for obtaining (or creating, if it doesn't yet exist) the main toolkit application object, or otherwise performing whatever initialization is needed to allow widgets to be created.
+It should not start the main event loop, however.

+                This should return the application object, if appropriate.

+            :py:func:`start(app)`
+                A function that takes an application object returned by :py:func:`prime()` and starts the main event loop.

+            :py:attr:`items`
+                A dictionary mapping Enaml entity names to toolkit constructors classes for each available widget type.

+            :py:attr:`style_sheet`
+                The default stylesheet for your toolkit.

+            :py:attr:`utils`
+                A dictionary of utility functions to be addd to the Enaml namspace.
+This will eventually include the standard toolkit dialog implementations.

+    4)  Write toolkit-specific implementations of each Enaml widget.
+See the previous section for discussion for the methods that you will need to implement on this class.

+        This is where the bulk of the work will be performed.

+    5)  Write the implementations of auxilliary objects, such as dialog windows.

+If all of the above steps are performed correctly, you should be able to display any Enaml UI in your new toolkit.